-8 items from 2013
+8 items from 2016

 Today in history, April 13th, 1964...
-Sidney Poitier became the first black performer in a leading role to win an Oscar for his role in Lilies Of The Field.
-He also holds the record for the the youngest black actor to win the Best Actor Oscar, at age 37.
-This would be Poitier's second nomination for the award; the first being for his performance in The Defiant Ones, 5 years earlier.
-It would take another looooong 38 years before another black actor would win the Best Actor Oscar - Denzel Washington, in 2001, for his performance in Training Day.
+Sidney Poitier became the first black performer in a leading role to win an Oscar for his role in "Lilies Of The Field."
+He also holds the record for the youngest black actor (male) to win the Best Actor Oscar, at age 37.
+This would be Poitier's second nomination for the award; the first being for his performance in "The Defiant Ones," 5 years earlier.
+It would take another very long 38 years before another black actor would win the Best Actor Oscar - Denzel Washington, in 2002, for his performance in "Training Day."
 And coincidentally, that win made Denzel the oldest black actor to win the Best Actor Oscar, at »

 - Tambay A. Obenson